cheminfo/isotherm-analysis/README.md

 [![build status][ci-image]][ci-url]
 [![npm download][download-image]][download-url]

-Important and analyze isotherms.
+Parse and analyze isotherms.
 For examples of the implemented source files, see examples folder.

 ## Installation